Practitioners in Three Australian Cities Highlight Persecution in China

 Practitioners held a candlelight vigil in front of the Chinese consulate on July 20 in memory of those who were tortured to death in the persecution.

-French filmmaker Sarah Jacquier recorded the vigil.
-She said: “We need to expose the persecution so more people will help to stop it.”
+A French filmmaker recorded the vigil.
+She said, “We need to expose the persecution so more people will help to stop it.”
 She plans to make a documentary about human rights abuses against Falun Gong practitioners.